Event

 moveXEvents(X‑axis movement events),moveYEvents(Y‑axis movement events),rotateEvents(rotation events),alphaEvents(opacity events), andspeedEvents(note speed events). - At this level, each of these fields corresponds to a

-JsonArray, where each element represents one event. - If a judgeline does not have a certain type of event, the corresponding field will be absent rather than being an empty array.
+JsonArray, where each element represents one event. - If a judge line does not use a certain event type, the corresponding field is omitted instead of being an empty array.

 Each regular event (except speedEvents) has these fields: